-GOP lawmaker says she’s received death threats over Speaker vote
+GOP lawmaker says she’s received death threats over speaker vote

 Jordan commented on the reported threats later Wednesday, writing on X, “No American should accost another for their beliefs.
 We condemn all threats against our colleagues and it is imperative that we come together.
 Stop.
 It’s abhorrent.”

-Rep. Doug LaMalfa (Calif.), who voted for former Speaker Kevin McCarthy (R-Calif.) on the first ballot, and Rep. Victoria Spartz (Ind), who voted for Rep. Thomas Massie (R-Ky.), both flipped to support Jordan during the second round.
+Rep. Doug LaMalfa of California, who voted for former Speaker Kevin McCarthy, a fellow Californian, on the first ballot, and Rep. Victoria Spartz of Indiana, who voted for Rep. Thomas Massie of Kentucky, both flipped to support Jordan during the second round.

-House Minority Leader Hakeem Jeffries (D-N.Y.) received 212 votes and other candidates received the remaining 22 votes.
+House Minority Leader Hakeem Jeffriesa, a New York Democrat, received 212 votes and other candidates received the remaining 22 votes.

 The House has remained at a standstill for the past 15 days since McCarthy was ousted, with many lawmakers pushing to expand the power of Speaker Pro Tem Patrick McHenry to allow some functions of the House to resume.